The Lion King:

 "Oh thank the Great Spirit," Kiara suddenly gasped.

 Kopa gave his sister a sardonic look.
-"Really?
-That's you being calm?"
+"What were you saying about trust?"

 Rafiki and Simba returned to the base of the throne.
-"Here they are, little Mufasa and Nyota," Rafiki said chidingly.
+"Here they are, little Mufasa and Nyota," Rafiki said.
 Kiara and Vitani eagerly took their respective cubs.

 Simba smiled at Kiara as she retrieved her brown furred son.
 "You named him after my father?" he asked, eyes twinkling.

-Kiara lowered herself to the ground and cradled her infant son in her arms.
+Kiara lowered herself to the ground and cradled her infant son in her forelimbs.
 She looked up at her father and smiled.
-"Even though Grandfather isn't here physically, he still brought us all hope and guidance.
-I wanted to honor him for watching over us."

 "Look at you," Nala purred to Nyota.
 "So fair, you're a little bundle of good fortune."